The BEST Taco Pasta [video]

 - 1/4 teaspoon black pepper

 You can also add some cayenne powder to make it spicier.
-You can keep this mixture in a spice jar for up to 6 months.
+In addition, I recommend keeping this mixture in a spice jar for up to 6 months.
 This works great for beef or chicken and can be versatile – tweak the ratio according to your preference.

 - 1/2 pound large shells pasta